Unit 3 - Notes

 Recursion is a process where a function calls itself directly or indirectly.

 1. Base Case: The condition that stops the recursion.
-Without this, the program enters an infinite loop resulting in a Stack Overflow.
+Without this, infinite recursion (Stack Overflow) occurs.

-2. Recursive Case: The part where the function calls itself with modified arguments to move closer to the base case.
+2. Recursive Step: The part where the function calls itself with a modified parameter, moving toward the base case.

 C